crispruby/Barrels/README.md

 - `Assets/Scripts/GameConstants.cs` — Centralized configuration values for easier tuning.
 - `Assets/Scripts/FallingObject.cs` — Shared movement behavior for falling objects.

-## How to Run

-1. Open the project in Unity.
-2. Open the `Rolling Barrels` scene.
-3. Press Play.

 ## Notes

 This project is a Unity game prototype built for learning and experimentation with C# scripting and basic game mechanics.